Seismic Shift in Regime Power?

 Dusty Deevers

-Dusty Deevers is the pastor of Grace Reformed Baptist Church of Elgin (formerly First Baptist Church and Grace Community Church).
-He is a small business owner and he is currently campaigning for the District 32 Senate seat of Oklahoma.
+Dusty Deevers is the pastor of Grace Reformed Baptist Church of Elgin.
+He is a small business owner and a member of the Oklahoma Senate (District 32).
 He lives in Elgin, Oklahoma with his wife and six children.

 Leave a Reply